frankzhao/SubmissionApp/doc/peer_review_cycles.md

 #Peer review cycles

-There are two peer review cycles which can be created.
+There are two peer review cycles which can be created: "swap immediately" and "send to previous".

 ## Send to previous